+I am affiliated as an Adjunct Research Fellow with the Notre Dame Institute for Ethics & Society (Sydney, Australia), where I was employed as a Research Fellow from 2020-2021.
 I was a Visiting Research Fellow at the School of Politics, Philosophy, International Relations and Environment at Keele University, United Kingdom (Spring 2018).
-I was also a Research Fellow at the University of Connecticut Humanities Institute (Humility & Conviction in Public Life), United States last Fall 2017.
+I was also a Research Fellow at the UConn Humanities Institute (Humility & Conviction in Public Life), United States last Fall 2017.
 I have taught graduate and undergraduate courses at the University of Connecticut (United States), Macquarie University (Australia), and the University of Santo Tomas (Philippines).

 Contact: email@example.com or firstname.lastname@example.org

 News: “Pragmatism, Language Games, and the Philippine Drug War” is now available open-access at Philosophy and Global Affairs.

 Here is an essay on the APA Public Philosophy blog, where I argue that human resilience is ambivalent and should neither be uncritically celebrated nor rejected.
 I also talk about what it’s like to be a “resilient” Filipina philosopher in the academic contexts of the Global North and in the Philippines.